Generic Name: bevacizumab

 Studies showed that Avastin plus chemotherapy improved progression-free survival (PFS) and overall survival for people with metastatic colorectal cancer, non-small cell lung cancer and cervical cancer.
 Avastin extended PFS, but not overall survival, for people with glioblastoma, metastatic kidney cancer and ovarian cancer.
 It was also be used with chemotherapy as adjuvant (post-surgery) therapy to prevent ovarian cancer recurrence or spread.
 Avastin shrank tumors in people with advanced breast cancer but did not improve survival, and the FDA rescinded its approval for this indication.
 The IMbrave150 study showed that Avastin plus the checkpoint inhibitor Tecentriq (atezolizumab) slowed progression of hepatocellular carcinoma, the most common type of liver cancer.
 Avastin was first approved in 2004.

-Dosing Info: Avastin is administered as an intravenous infusion, usually every two or three weeks in combination with chemotherapy.
+Dosing Info: Avastin is administered as an intravenous infusion, usually every two or three weeks.

 Common side effects include high blood pressure, fatigue, diarrhea, headaches, mouth sores, decreased appetite and diarrhea.
 Avastin can cause depletion of white blood cells (neutropenia) and platelets (thrombocytopenia), which can lead to infections and easy bleeding.
 Potential serious side effects may include blood clots, slow wound healing and bowel or bladder perforation or fistulas.
 Avastin should not be used during pregnancy.